nhoyt/articles/acc-nav-menu/article.md

 by M. Nicholas Hoyt

-As a web developer and user experience designer with an interest in web accessibility, it often surprises me to find examples of navigation menus  that provide a reasonably good user experience for pointing device and touchscreen users, but do not serve the needs of keyboard-only and screen reader users at anywhere close to the same level.
+As a web developer and user experience designer with an abiding interest in accessibility, it often surprises me to find examples of navigation menus  that provide a reasonably good user experience for pointing device and touchscreen users, but do not serve the needs of keyboard-only and screen reader users at anywhere close to the same level.
 In other words, for keyboard-only and screen reader users, the experience of interacting with these types of menus can be downright frustrating.

 This article asks the question: “Why should it be significantly more difficult for some users to interact with a navigation menu than it is for others?” and will argue that ‘achieving parity’ among the various user experiences for all users is a worthy goal that increases the overall level of accessibility.